feysail/EDA/README.md

 # EDA
-This is Expaltory data analysis on solar energy
+This is Explatory data analysis on solar energy on Benin